fbpx

 Lake Activities

-Enjoy the park’s beautiful lakes, including Diablo Lake and Ross Lake, with opportunities for boating, fishing, and kayaking.
+Enjoy the park’s beautiful lakes, including Diablo Lake and Ross Lake, with boating, fishing, and kayaking opportunities.

 Waterfall Viewing